Posts

 Image

 The elevator speaks with the sweet voice of a child.
 The brightly colored art is familiar, like an old friend.
 While we walk in together, as we have countless times before, she voices, "I am nervous."
 "I completely understand.
 After your last experience several weeks ago, of course, you are."
 She expresses her anxiousness again as the nurse asks questions and takes her vitals.
 I assure her, "Momma Bear is here.
 We've got this."
-Sadly, this was once the only place, other than home, where she felt comfortable...at ease.
-The place where people did not stare, question, or judge.
-A place where she knew she could be among her own kind.
-This morning, while getting dressed, the phrase, "We are off to see the Wizard," was streaming through my mind.
-Go ahead, try reading that again without singing it.
-We have always thought of Jayde's cardiologist as the wizard of her medical journey.
-He has opened doors we never could have as a parent and patien
+Sadly, this was once the only place, other than home, where she felt comfortable and at ease, where people did not stare, question, or judge, and where she knew she could be among her own kind.
+That all changed six weeks ago.
+After the echocardiogram was over, I geared up for battle, much like I did a few years ago, right before Dr. Brenner sent us to Dr. Jelin.
+I straightened my back as I rolled Jayde into the exam room.
+After the pleasantries with Dr. Brenner, I proceeded to tell him about the past nine months and how Jayde ...

 Sometimes Mamma Bear Needs to Make an Appearance

-This morning Jayde-Rhiannon and I spent an hour and a half with her primary care physician.
+This morning, Jayde-Rhiannon and I spent an hour and a half with her primary care physician.
 During a phone call with my mom on Tuesday night, she inquired about Jayde's upcoming visit.
-I told her, "If you hear an explosion coming from the Cracker Barrel area of town, no worries, it is just your daughter."
+I told her, "If you hear an explosion from the Cracker Barrel area of town, no worries, it is just your daughter."
 She laughed but wholly understood.
-Thankfully there was no big explosion, just two much-needed mini outbursts - one from Jayde, the other from me.
+Thankfully, there was no big explosion, just two much-needed mini outbursts, one from Jayde, the other from me.
 After Jayde informed her doctor, she did not feel she was receiving proper care.
-I went into great detail regarding the mismanagement of her health from almost all physicians involved.
+I went into great detail regarding the mismanagement of her health by almost all the physicians involved.
 I finished with, "I am watching my daughter wither away right before my eyes.
 Either you will be the doctor who figures this out while helping her heal, or we will find a doctor who will.
-If this is out of your scope of expertise or you are too booked to take time to focus on Jayde thoroughly, please speak up so we can find someone who
+If this is out of your scope of expertise or you are too booked to take time to focus on Jayde thoroughly, please speak up so we can find someone willing ...

 In A Perfect World, There Would be More Answers and Less Questions